Lord Nuffield (William Morris) (1877–1963)

 Soon after the 1881 census, the family of five came back to Headington seeking support from Emily’s father, and Richard Pether – who at 64 had been a widower for ten years – duly made Frederick his farm bailiff.
 Ten years later at the time of the 1891 census William’s family was still living in Headington near Brasenose Farm, but shortly afterwards his father had to give up farming because of asthma, and the family moved to 16 James Street in East Oxford.
 William took a job in a bicycle shop; by 1893 with £4 capital he set up a bicycle business at home; and the rest is history.

-William Morris married Lizzie Maude Anstey of 8 Woodstock Road, Oxford on 9 April 1904, but they had no children.
-At the time of the 1911 census William (43), described as a motor garage proprietor and engineer, and Lizzie (34) were living with Lizzie’s nephew and one servant at 280 Iffley Road.
+At the time of the 1911 census William (34), described as a motor garage proprietor and engineer, and Lizzie (34) were living with Lizzie’s nephew and one servant at 280 Iffley Road.
 Meanwhile William’s parents were now living at 59 Argyle Street in East Oxford, and his father Frederick was described as an accountant: he died in 1916 and his mother Emily Ann in 1934.

 In 1929 he was given a baronetcy, in 1934 a barony, and in 1938 he became Viscount Nuffield.